EarthMC/Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Please start the title with [BUG].
+about: Report a bug for the server.
 title: '[BUG]'
 labels: 'Issue type: Bug'
 ---

 ### Server